balapitchuka/software_configuration/python.md

 #### pyenv

-linux based os comes with default python installed based on type of os
+Note: linux based os comes with default python installed based on type of os

-If you want to install other versions use pyenv to manage them all
+      - If you want to install other versions use pyenv to manage them all

-install and configure pyenv
+Install and configure pyenv

-pyenv versions
+> pyenv versions

-pyenv global 3.6.5
+> pyenv global 3.6.5

-pyenv local 3.7.8
+>pyenv local 3.7.8

-pyenv virtualenv 3.6.7 env_name
+> pyenv virtualenv 3.6.7 env_name

-pyenv activate env_name
+> pyenv activate env_name

-pyenv deactivate
+> pyenv deactivate

 creating virtual environments for python